vinnymac/vinnymac.github.io/source/_posts/2014-04-07-aviarys-featherjs-in-backbone-dot-marionette.markdown

   className: 'avatar_view'
 ```

 Initialize Aviary by creating an instance of Feather JS.
 Do this in the initialize method of the ItemView.
 Here we construct what Aviary's Editor will do throughout its use.
-When the user finishes saving you have the option of saving the URL to a Backbone model, or perhaps just insert the URL into an image on the DOM.
-Make sure you store your api_key somewhere so you can access from anywhere you might need to launch aviary from.
+When the user finishes saving the photo, a url is returned.
+You are left with several options.
+Insert the url into the DOM using the image id, save the new url to an attribute on your Backbone model, or directly post the url to your server.
+Make sure you store your api_key somewhere so you can access it from anywhere you might need to launch aviary.
 For this example I'll store it in window.aviary_api_key.
-A full up to date list of tools that can be used with Aviary can be found in the documentation.

 ```coffeescript
 initialize: ->